romac/ADAProject/README.md

 ### 3. Data Visualization

-It's hard to foresee exactly all the ways we could visualize the data and the insights gathered in the previous phases, but some obvious ones come to mind already, such as:
+It is hard to foresee exactly all the ways we could visualize the data and the insights gathered in the previous phases, but some obvious ones come to mind already, such as:

 - Map of all the developers
 - Heat map of LOC/commits/stars/etc.